Anxiety & Mental Health

 Anxiety-driven busyness doesn’t have that release.
 Finish one thing and your brain immediately hands you the next worry.
 Rest isn’t rest — it’s unstructured time for the anxiety to get louder.
 A lot of people in Tampa know this feeling well.
 The weather is always good, the startup culture pushes hard, and there’s no winter forcing a natural slowdown.
 There’s no off-season here.
 The pressure to be doing something is just constant.

-Signs of high functioning anxiety that are easy to miss
+Signs of high functioning anxiety that are easy to miss and Anxiety And Productivity

 You can’t actually relax.
 You take a Sunday off and feel guilty, restless, or both.
 Time explicitly set aside for rest doesn’t feel restful — it just feels like time you’re not using.